Mic92/python-mpd2/README.md

  - support for the upcoming client-to-client protocol
  - adding new commands of mpd v0.17 (seekcur, prio, prioid, config, searchadd, searchaddpl)
- - remove of deprecated commands (volume)
+ - remove deprecated commands (volume)
  - declare mpd commands explicit as method, so they are shown in ipython
  - add unit tests
  - documented API to add new commands (see Future Compatible)